 An architectural site plan for the eastern side of Universal Boulevard depicts a central arrival and lobby building, with two U-shaped guestroom towers on either side.
 Two parking garages are on the site, along with a swimming pool, pool deck, pool bar and restrooms.
 A traffic study indicates 2,800 rooms would be allocated to this side.

 On the western side of Universal Boulevard, a central arrival and lobby building on the street corner would have five guestroom buildings flanking its left and right with the remaining 1,200 rooms, one parking garage in the northwest corner where Wet 'n Wild's entry used to be, and a pool area and amenities facing the lake.

 The water park closed in December after 39 years, and demolition began in January.

 Each of the specific hotel development parcels would have further refined site plans submitted.
-The proposal anticipates distributing up to 4,000 hotel rooms, or equivalent uses, across two or three branded properties.
+The proposal anticipates distributing up to 4,000 hotel rooms, or equivalent uses, across two branded properties.